binbin-xu/dotfiles/install_scripts/linux_bootstrap.md

 ssh-copy-id -i .ssh/id_ed25519.pub user@server
 ```

 Only need to type ssh password once to transfer the public key.
-It will be saved in Add ssh key to `~/.ssh/authorized_keys`.
+It will be saved in Add ssh key to `~/.ssh/authorized_keys` in the server side.

-* Config:
-  Server side configuration is usually specified in `/etc/ssh/sshd_config`.
-  Here you can make changes like disabling password authentication, changing ssh ports, enabling X11 forwarding, &c.
-You can specify config settings on a per user basis.
-  e.g.  set `PasswordAuthentication no`

-## SSH for local machine

-### Avoid typing your passphrase every time

-When choosing to add passphrase on local machine, we can use  `ssh-agent` to avoid typing passphrase each time.

-### SSH to the server

 * ssh config
   Do not use alias to set ssh, instead using config file in `.ssh/config`